bpineda/angular-template-requirejs/README.md

 ==========================
 # About

-This is a template based on [Angular Seed](https://github.com/angular/angular-seed) with bootstrap and examples.
+This is a template implementation of [Angular Seed](https://github.com/angular/angular-seed) with bootstrap and a few examples (I'm still working on more examples).

 * AngularJS 1.3.3
 * RequireJS 2.1.15